Ars-Digitale/java-21-study-guide/docs/module-04/inheritance.md

 Constructors are special methods with a name that matches the name of the class and that does not declare any return type.

-A class may implement `constructor overloading` having multiple constructors, each of them with a unique `signature`.
+A class may implement `constructor overloading` declaring multiple constructors, each with a unique `signature`.

-You can explicitely declare a no-arg or a specific constructor or, if you don't, Java will  implicitely create a default no-arg constructor.
+You can explicitely declare a no-arg or a specific constructor or, if you don't, Java will  implicitely create a `default no-arg constructor`.

 If you explicitely declare a constructor, the Java compiler will not include any `default no-arg constructor`.